 Panelists: Tara Campbell, Emily Holland (moderator), Venus Thrash, Wilson Wyatt

 A final polish can make the different between your work being ignored or getting published.
 Veteran editors will offer advice on how to approach the editorial process and give tips on when and how to seek outside assistance.

-Panelists: Susan Coll, Andrew Gifford, Zach Powers
+Panelists: Susan Coll, Monica Prince, Zach Powers

 2. Publishing with an Independent Press